comp110-lytle/comp110/site/exercises/dict-utils-and-utests.md

 ## 1. `count`

+This is the first function you will write in dictionary.py.
+The other four functions will also be defined in this file.

 Given a `list[str]`, this function will produce a `dict[str, int]` where each key is a unique value in the given list and each value associated is the _count_ of the number of times that value appeared in the input list.

 - Function name: `count`